Google Search: Search syntax

 Google also offers a Google Advanced Search page with a web interface to access the advanced features without needing to remember the special operators.

+Unlike other search engines, when searching for exact phrases, Google Search only takes words that are on the same line into account.

 Query expansion

 Google applies query expansion to submitted search queries, using techniques to deliver results that it considers "smarter" than the query users actually submitted.
 This technique involves several steps, including: